-- o Exam Taking:
+- Exam Taking:

 - The time allowed for taking an exam is 75 minutes for a 50 question exam, or approximately 90 seconds per question.

 - All examinations shall be proctored.

 - There will be NO sharing of calculators during an exam (theory or dosage calculation exams).
 The student will be given a college-supplied calculator to use during the exam.
 A college-supplied calculator must be returned at the end of each exam. - No electronic devices (Cell phones, Smart Watches etc.) may be used during exams, nor should they be on or accessible to the students during exams. - Students will NOT wear hats or hoods during an exam.
 They will be asked to remove them and set them aside for the duration of the exam. - Students will leave ALL notebooks, folders, etc. outside of the classroom while taking exams.
-Only #2 pencils and approved calculator are to be with the student. - Food or drink is NOT allowed in the testing environment. - International and students whose main language is other than English [English as an alternate language (EAL)] refer to the English as an Alternate Language Policy. - Students with documented disabilities refer to the Accommodations for Reasonable Accommodation Policy. - Students are strongly encouraged to utilize restroom facilities prior to exam commencing.
-Restroom breaks during exams are strongly discouraged.

-Exam/Final Exam Make-up:

-- If a student is absent on a scheduled exam date, it is expected that the student will demonstrate professional accountability by notifying the instructor of absence within 24 hours and scheduling a make-up exam time. - The time and format of the make-up exam is at the discretion of the facilitator.
+Only #2 pencils and approved calculator are to be with the student. - Food or drink is NOT allowed in the testing environment. - Students whose main language is other than English [English as an alternate language (EAL)] refer to the English as an Alternate Language Policy. - Students with documented disabilities refer to the Accommodations for Reasonable Accommodation Policy. - Students are strongly encouraged to utilize restroom facilities prior to exam commencing.
+Restroom breaks during exams are strongly discouraged. - Exam/Final Exam Make-up: - If a student is absent on a scheduled exam date, it is expected that the student will demonstrate professional accountability by notifying the instructor of absence within 24 hours and scheduling a make-up exam time. - The time and format of the make-up exam is at the discretion of the facilitator.
 The learner who does not demonstrate professional accountability as outlined above may receive a grade of "0" for that exam, subject to administrative review. - If a learner is going to be absent for the final exam of a course, the student will contact the course coordinator to schedule a date to take an alternate format final exam. - The alternate format final exam will not be scheduled at a date earlier than originally scheduled on the course calendar. - The alternate format final exam is required to be taken prior to the start of the next nursing course in sequence of the College's curriculum plan. - The learner will be given a grade of "incomplete" until the exam is taken.
-Once the learner has taken the exam, the final average for the course will be calculated, and the learner will be an assigned letter grade that replaces the "incomplete" on the transcript.
+Once the learner has taken the exam, the final average for the course will be calculated, and the learner will be an assigned letter grade that replaces the "incomplete" on the transcript. - Scoring Exams: - Par Score software will be used to score examinations.
+In the event that a question is discarded, the "corrected key" method of re-scoring the exam will be used.
+The exam key will be adjusted to include all possible answers to a question.
+The number of test items will remain the same. - Posting of Exam Grades: - Exam grades will be posted on the MOODLE course site within one week following the administration of the exam but no sooner than 48 hours to allow faculty to review exam items and statistical data.
+This time frame is excluding the final exam in the course. - Review of Exams: - Every effort will be made to post grades prior to reviewing the exam with the students. - Students will review ALL exams in the presence of a faculty or staff member.No electronic devices (Cell phones, Smart Watches etc.) may be used during exam reviews, nor should they be on or accessible to the students during exam reviews.